magland/sortingview/README.md

 starts with [dot], then you will need to show hidden files in the directory selection dialog box.

+This has only been tested in Chrome and probably does not work in Firefox.

 ## Backward compatibility

 This version of sortingview (`>= 0.8.*`) uses kachery-cloud whereas the previous version (`0.7.*`) used kachery-daemon and kachery-client.